 She curls her legs beneath her.
 Her eyes are wet and shining, her teeth chattering.

 “Are you in pain?’ he asks.

 The room is quiet, save for Leslie’s wheezing.
-Michael waits, wondering if she has fallen back asleep.
-But then, at last, the corners of her dry lips curl.
+Michael waits, wondering if she’s fallen back asleep.
+But then, at last, the corners of her lips curl.
 She does not say it, but the words hang in the space between them: Rachel Fletcher.

-Leslie yawns.
-“Will you wake me if I fall asleep?
-I want to see the sunrise.”
+She yawns.
+“Wake me if I fall asleep, all right?
+I want to watch the sunrise.”

-“Thanks for coming,” she whispers.
-She reaches over and clings to Michael’s sleeve.
+With a sigh, she reaches over and clings to his sleeve.
+“Thanks for coming.”

 “Of course,” he says, aware of her pulse beneath his fingertips, steady but faint.
+As the sky above them fills with light, the window blinds parse the sun into ribbons that fall goldenly across the sheets.
 “I wouldn’t miss it.”

 Lauren Green currently lives in Austin, Texas, where she is a fiction fellow at UT’s Michener Center for Writers.
 Her fiction has appeared in Glimmer Train and Conjunctions, among others.
 She recently graduated from Columbia University, where she was awarded the Louis Sudler Prize in the Arts.